TrueCrossInnovation/DataWebScraping/README.md

 # RailDataWebScraping
-Allow to get tracing information about container from main rail transportation companies in USA, using the technique of the web scraping.
+Allow to get tracing information about containers from main rail transportation companies in USA, using the technique of the web scraping.